 Indicate your favorite book about the seasons.
-Introduce the author and the illustrator.
-Choose volunteers to indicate the front cover, title, first, middle and end pages.
+Introduce the author and the illustrator and the children discuss their roles.
+Choose volunteers to indicate the front cover, title, first, middle and end pages of the book.

 Read the book pausing to briefly introduce new vocabulary as it is encountered.
-Encourage children to ask questions about the pictures and the story.
+Encourage children to ask questions about illustrations, unknown objects, vocabulary, and the story.